Tourism Fernie Home Page

 • Tunnel Creek, to the south of Fernie Alpine Resort

 Overnight reservations for Thunder Meadows and Tunnel Creek Cabins are exclusive to members of the Fernie Trails and Ski Touring Club.
-Membership fee payment and bookings can be made online.
+See below for booking information and links.

 Thunder Meadows Hut